 Thank you for choosing Reliable Home Inspections, LLC for your home inspection.
-I have endeavored to be the most qualified and professional home inspection company in the region and have inspected over 2,000 residential and small business properties.
+I have endeavored to be the most qualified and professional home inspection company in the region and have inspected several thousand residential and small business properties.
 I am a certified member of the National Association of Home Inspectors {NAHI] and use their standards of practice and code of ethics for my inspections.
-Those are available for viewing on line at www.nahi.org.
+Those are available for viewing on line at www.homeinspector.org/standards-of-practice.